f5devcentral/f5-demo-consul/README.md

 Configure BIG-IP to use Consul's [DNS Interface](https://www.consul.io/docs/agent/dns.html):

-This works if all your services are using the same port.
+This works if all nodes for a service are using the same port (all pool members for a specific BIG-IP pool are using the same Service Port).

 ![Consul FQDN Pool](images/consul-fqdn-01.png)